dongra02/shortster/README.md

 #### Process

-With the above outline in mind, I boot-strapped this app with 'django-admin startproject.'
+I boot-strapped this app with 'django-admin startproject.'
 With the basic file structure and settings in place, I adjusted the database to use PostgreSQL.
-Additionaly, I created an Insomnia workspace to begin testing the endpoints and validations.
+Additionally, I created an Insomnia workspace to begin testing the endpoints and validations.
 The first model I created was the User model.
-For this, I utlized the Pyjwt library to handle webtoken encoding/decoding as well as Django Rest Frameworks built in authentication.
+For this, I utilized the Pyjwt library to handle webtoken encoding/decoding as well as Django Rest Frameworks built in authentication.
 With the code below, I am able to validate the token and format, as well as store the user info in the request to be accessed down the line.

 ```python
 class JWTAuthentication(BasicAuthentication):